eridem/patata-sdk-deprecated/README.md

 Providers will help us to fetch the binary file.

-By default, it exists one plugin to fetch the file from the file system or http.
-It can be configured in the following way on the *patatafile.js*:
+By default, it exists one plugin to fetch the file from the file system or HTTP.
+It can be configured in the following way on the ```patatafile.js```:

 ```
 //...